Use the menu to the left to see faculty in each area of specialization. All faculty appear below, in alphabetical order.

 Alexander Pollatsek, Word recognition, eye movement control in reading, visual scene perception, attention in driving, statistical reasoning (E-mail)

-Sally Powers, As a developmental psychopathologist, my research investigates the interaction of normal developmental processes and psychopathology in adolescents.
+Sally Powers, As a developmental psychopathologist, my research examines the interaction of neuroendocrine, social, and psychological factors in depression and anxiety disorders throughout the human lifespan.
 (E-mail)

 Tamara A Rahhal, My research focuses generally on aging, memory, and social cognition.
 Specifically, I am interested in how social factors such as stereotypes about the elderly and emotion impact older adults' memory such that memory performance in certain instances is heightened.
 Consequently, the goal of my research is to determine ways to minimize memory decline in old age.